 As a Practical Buddhist, I’m a nonconformist.
-I don’t go in for the robes and rituals, elaborate ceremonies, or festivals having to to do with Buddhist traditions.
-I’m dedicated to a secular Buddhist practice that’s directed at helping others eliminate suffering from their lives, and is well described by Noah Levine in his two books, Dharma Punx and Against The Stream.
+I don’t go in for the robes and rituals, elaborate ceremonies, or festivals having to do with Buddhist traditions.
+I’m dedicated to a secular Buddhist practice that’s directed at helping others eliminate suffering from their lives and is well described by Noah Levine in his two books, Dharma Punx and Against The Stream.
 Click here for the website.

 I’m also very free with flavoring my vocabulary with words that His Holiness the Dalai Lama probably wouldn’t ever say, but that continue to serve me well in times of expressive need.

 Yes, I say f*ck and sh*t several times each day; so much so that one might call them my mantra.

 I’ve used these words for quite a while.
 There have been times, in the last decade especially, when I’d beat myself up for swearing in front of my son.
 As a teen becoming immersed in the local, independent music scene in Santa Cruz, California it wasn’t like he’d never heard anyone talk this way.
 Still, I didn’t feel completely right about it.
 After all, a parent is supposed to be a child’s role model, right?
 (Crap…probably f*cked that up, too.)